New York Schools & Colleges Will Remain Closed For The Rest Of The Academic Year

 — Andrew Cuomo (@NYGovCuomo) May 1, 2020

-Plans to reopen schools must consider how to handle extracurricular activities, meals and how to help student’s mental health.
+Plans to reopen schools must consider how to handle extracurricular activities, meals, and how to help student’s mental health.

 On the topic of emotional wellness, Cuomo also discussed how COVID-19 has caused a “mental health crisis.”
 In response, New York launched free mental health services where anyone can call a hotline and set up a therapist session “totally free.”
-This is the first move by the U.S. government to address the anxiety and depression caused by coronavirus, according to Time Magazine.
+This is the first move by the state government to address the anxiety and depression caused by coronavirus, according to Time Magazine.

 “They’re nervous, they’re anxious, they’re isolated.
 It can bring all sorts of emotions and feelings to the surface.
 When you’re isolated you don’t have people to talk to,” Cuomo said.